 LC-PUFTA intake during pregnancy has been considered to have positive effects on pre-eclampsia, pregnancy-induced hypertension or intra-uterine growth retardation, and is essential for optimal neural development.
 This review aimed to evaluate the effects of LC-PUFTA supplementation to the diets of women with high-risk pregnancies on pregnancy outcomes and growth measures at birth.
 Four randomized or quazi-randomized trials with 1264 participants were included in this review, independently reviewed according to inclusion criteria by two separate reviewers.
 Results showed no evidence for the effect of LC-PUFTA on the duration of pregnancy or the percentage of preterm deliveries however, a significantly lower rate of early preterm delivery was observed.
 No significant difference in infant birth weight, rate of low birth weight and recurrence of intra-uterine growth retardation was observed.
 Other pregnancy outcomes were noted to be of little difference in the control and supplementation groups.

-Adults, Both sexes, Cardiovascular conditions, Child health, Children, Endocrine and metabolic conditions, Female, Health, Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Pregnant/lactating women
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Endocrine and metabolic conditions, Health, Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Pregnant/lactating women